vitorpamplona/negentropy-kmp/README.md

-# Negentropy Kotlin Multiplatform Implementation
+# Negentropy Kotlin Multiplatform

-The library shouldn't need any dependencies and can run as Java or Native.
+Kotlin multiplatform implementation of Negentropy Range-Based-Set-Reconciliation protocol.

+It's basically a binary search set-reconciliation algorithm.
+You can read about the details [here](https://logperiodic.com/rbsr.html).
+This code is basically a re-implementation of [Doug Hoyte's repository here](https://github.com/hoytech/negentropy)

 ## Storage